 A diagnostic test is considered medical care, not preventive care.
 You will have out-of-pocket costs for diagnostic tests.

 For a colonoscopy, how much you may have to pay is based on what is ordered by your doctor.

 To avoid unnecessary or unplanned out-of-pocket costs, ask your doctor if the test being ordered is a preventive screening test or a diagnostic test.
 Ask again what test has been ordered when you make your appointment.

 Give the person who books your appointment the specific information from your health plan ID card.
 Make sure that the provider who will do the procedure is in-network.
 And ask if there are other providers who will be involved.
-Additional providers may perform related services like anesthesia.
+Additional providers may perform related services like anesthesia and blood tests.
 Make sure all of the providers involved are in your plan’s network.

 Ask what facility you’ll be using and if it is in your plan’s network.
 And there may be additional costs for related services, such as bowel prep medicines, pathology tests and facility fees.
 Ask if you will have any related services that will affect your cost.